 - Individuals who have received any Literature Fellowship (in poetry or prose) or Translation Fellowship from the National Endowment for the Arts on or after January 1, 2014.

 - Scholarly writing.
 (Writers who are engaged in scholarly work may wish to contact the National Endowment for the Humanities.)

 Deadline and Announcement Dates

-Do not expect notification of awards and rejections before December 2020.
-Our support of a project may begin any time between January 1, 2021, and January 1, 2022, and extend for up to two years.
+Expect notification of awards and rejections no sooner than December 2022.
+Our support of a project may begin any time between January 1, 2023, and January 1, 2024, and extend for up to two years.